mekel16/tranlate-app-polyglotAI-solo-project/README.md

 - The translation is done securely on the backend, so the OpenAI API key is never exposed to the frontend.

 The code is the backend code for my translator app.
 This backend is responsible for keeping the OpenAI API key and the prompt safe in the Cloudflare environment (server side).
 The API key is stored securely, so it is never visible in the frontend or to users.
 All requests for translation are handled by this backend, so only the backend can access the OpenAI API directly.

 ---

+### ✅ Conclusion for `index.js`

+The backend code (`index.js`) is responsible for all translation processing and for keeping the OpenAI API key safe inside the Cloudflare environment.
+It makes sure that only the backend can access the API key and talk to the OpenAI API, so your secret key never ends up in the frontend or with the user.
+This is a secure way to use AI APIs in a web app.

+---